Obliquey/StuMP3d/DESCRIPTION.md

 **Things I will probably want to do at some point**
-    - [] Refactor my extraction of song + album info.
+    - [X] Refactor my extraction of song + album info.
 Maybe even send all the info client-side and deal with it there?
     - [] Change the error pages of when the User authorizes my app with Spotify, if there is a state-mismatch or an invalid token.
     - [] Really, change all the res.redirects() in spotifyOAuth.router to things that make sense.
-    - [] Will want to edit how I choose albums/tracks to listen to.
+    - [X] Will want to edit how I choose albums/tracks to listen to.
 Say, if one of the albums is a single?
         - [] Also, it'd be nice to make it so that I take tracks from several different albums to choose from, rather than all from the same album.
     - [X] Gotta edit what user information is stored in the user reducer.
 Or, what's even sent back along to the user saga.
     - [X] Gotta refine my my artist search method ===> specifically, switch to using query params
-    - [] Need to figure out how to get the page to refresh upon item deletion from the table.
+    - [X] Need to figure out how to get the page to refresh upon item deletion from the table.
-    - [] Implement scoring, using basic score X streak math.
+    - [X] Implement scoring, using basic score X streak math.
+    - [] Need to edit my SQL for storing songs, or at least searching for songs.
+Somehow, songs with an apostrophe in them disrupt the INSERT